Amir3629/angela-lamprianidou-website/CMS-README.md

 ## 🎯 Overview

-This is a comprehensive Content Management System (CMS) designed specifically for Angela Lamprianidou's website.
-It provides an easy-to-use interface for managing all website content without requiring technical knowledge.
+This is a simplified Content Management System (CMS) designed specifically for Angela Lamprianidou's website.
+It provides an easy-to-use interface for managing media content (images and videos) without requiring technical knowledge.

 ## 🔐 Access